-The close examination of the world around him awakened in 15th century Man the desire to know what lay beyond the horizon.
-We can loo at the expanding world through the eyes of the Europeans of the 15th and 16th centuries: what led to the impulse to explore beyond the known world?
+We can look at the expanding world through the eyes of the Europeans of the 15th and 16th centuries: what led to the impulse to explore beyond the known world?
 Did scientific and engineering advances bring new possibilities, or did the advances come about because the desire to explore arose in human beings?
 How did the Europeans respond to what they found? and how did the indigenous people in the 'new world' respond to being 'discovered'?
+Students are encouraged to think about both perspectives.

-Our focus here switches to some of the history and culture of the 'discovered' countries before the Europeans came; how amazing it must have been for each to find that there were completely unknown continents and cultures as sophisticated as their own; every bit as unexpected and wonderful as finding 'life as we know it' on another planet would be today.
+Our focus switches to some of the history and culture of the 'discovered' countries before the Europeans came; how amazing it must have been for each to find that there were completely unknown continents and cultures as sophisticated as their own; every bit as unexpected and wonderful as finding 'life as we know it' on another planet would be today.